iaxo/axion-limits/README.md

 database.delete_rows("name='exp_name'") # set parameter confirm=True to avoid the security check
 ```
 ### Creating a new database
 To create a new database for a new plot you may follow this examples.
 Keep in mind that the order in which the experiments are added to the database will be the order in which they are plotted, so the last experiments added will be drawn o top of the firsts experiments added to the database.
+Note the parameter commit=True at the constructor of the databases to commit the changes to the db file.
 For a Gag exclusion plot:
 ```
 import DataBaseClass as db
-database = db.DataBaseGag("databases/NewAxions.db") # this will create (if it doesnt already exists) a table named AxionsGag (default) at databases/NewAxions.db
+database = db.DataBaseGag("databases/NewAxions.db", commit=True) # this will create (if it doesnt already exists) a table named AxionsGag (default) at databases/NewAxions.db
 AxionsGag = [
     ['qcdband', 'band', PATH_DATA + 'QCD_band.dat', "facecolor='yellow'", 1, 0, 0, 0, 0, 0, 0],
     ['old_haloscopes', 'band', PATH_DATA + 'MicrowaveCavities.txt', "facecolor='limegreen', edgecolor='darkgreen', linewidth=0.2", 1, 0, 0, 0, 0, 0, 0],